-Before you set up your Amazon FSx File Gateway (FSx File Gateway), you must meet the following prerequisites:
+Before you set up your Amazon S3 File Gateway (S3 File Gateway), you must meet the following prerequisites:

-- Create and configure an FSx for Windows File Server file system.
-For instructions, see Step 1: Create Your File System in the Amazon FSx for Windows File Server User Guide. - Configure Microsoft Active Directory (AD) and create an Active Directory service account with the requisite permissions.
+- Configure Microsoft Active Directory (AD) and create an Active Directory service account with the requisite permissions.
 For more information, see Active Directory service account permission requirements. - Ensure that there is sufficient network bandwidth between the gateway and AWS.
 A minimum of 100 Mbps is required to successfully download, activate, and update the gateway. - Configure the connection you want to use for network traffic between AWS and the on-premises environment where you are deploying your gateway.
 You can connect using the public internet, private networking, a VPN, or AWS Direct Connect.
-If you want your gateway to communicate AWS through a private connection to an Amazon Virtual Private Cloud, set up the Amazon VPC before you set up your gateway.
+If you want your gateway to communicate AWS through a private connection to an Amazon Virtual Private Cloud, set up the Amazon VPC before you set up your gateway. - Make sure your gateway can resolve the name of your Active Directory Domain Controller.
+You can use DHCP in your Active Directory domain to handle resolution, or specify a DNS server manually from the Network Configuration settings menu in the gateway local console.

-Prerequisites API Version 2021-03-31 9
+Prerequisites API Version 2013-06-30 9